Carr-Bridge Ahead Ltd was formed in 2004 with the purpose of support members to develop the wishes of the community.

 The Application Pack for funding can be downloaded here: Community Benefit Fund Application Form .

-The Carrbridge Bursary/Recovery Fund was established to support children and young people to access a range of social, cultural and sporting activities that give them opportunities to extend their skills and experiences.
-Details of the application process can be found on the Carr-Bridge Ahead Bursary page.
+The Carrbridge Bursary/Children and Young People’s Recovery Fund was established to support children and young people to access a range of social, cultural and sporting activities that give them opportunities to extend their skills and experiences.
+Details of the application process can be found on the Children and Young People’s Recovery Fund page.

 Contact with Carr-Bridge Ahead can be made through the directors listed below or by email to [email protected].